FTC-23206/.github/docs/_pond/01c-integration.md

 toc: true
 ---

+> **Wacth Out!:** You can **skip this page if you are using the 'Quick-Start Repository' setup method** as the integration requirements are already taken care for you.
+{: .notice--warning}

 ## Requirements

 Since Pond does not take a dependency on FTC SDK types and versions, these are required steps for teams looking to leverage all the functionality in the library.

-> **Wacth Out!:** You can skip this page if you are using the quick-start setup method as the integration requirements are already taken care for you.
-{: .notice--info}

 ### Initialization